Simcha guide

 Many Jerusalem weddings include a Shabbos sheva brachos at a hotel, anchoring 40-150 guests for Friday-night seudah, Shabbos morning davening and kiddush, Shabbos lunch seudah, se'udah shlishit, and havdallah.
 The hotel hosts become the functional shul for the weekend.

 The kallah's final week before the chuppah is a specific category.
-A kallah typically arrives in Jerusalem 3-5 days before the chuppah.
-She needs: a quiet room away from the hustle, a walkable mikveh with a balanit she trusts, a schedule that respects her preparations (shmiras halashon, davening, time with the chassan's family without the chassan), and a hotel staff who doesn't misread her as a regular guest.
+A kallah typically arrives in Jerusalem 3–5 days before the chuppah.
+She needs:

 We coordinate with the kallah's mother or shadchan directly on the pre-wedding schedule.
 Every detail is held — which is exactly the privacy a kallah should have in that week.

-The out-of-town US wedding.
+The Out-of-Town US Wedding

 Chassan or kallah from America flying Israeli family in — or the reverse.
 30-80 travelers across both sides.
 5-7 night hotel stays common.
 Sheva brachos schedule spans both continents.